On unitarizability and Arthur packets

 We can decompose $\psi$ as above into a the sum of irreducible representations

-where $ Jord(\psi) $ is a finite multiset, which is called the Jordan blocks of $\psi$.
+where $ Jord(\psi) $ is a finite multiset, which is called the Jordan block of $\psi$.
 Then we have $\sum_{\rab\in\Jord(\psi)}n_\rho a b=n^*$.
-Clearly, $\jrp$ determines $\psi$ (up to an equivalence).
-We can work with $\Jord(\psi)$ as A-parameter instead of $\psi$ For a finite multiset of Jordan blocks $(\rho,a,b)$'s, some additional conditions may be needed to be satisfied that this multiset is the set of Jordan blocks of an A-parameter (we will not discuss these conditions here).
+Clearly, $\jp$ determines $\psi$ (up to an equivalence).
+We can work with $\Jord(\psi)$ as the A-parameter instead of $\psi$.
+For a finite multiset of $(\rho,a,b)$'s, some additional conditions may be needed so that this multiset is the set of Jordan blocks of an A-parameter (we will not discuss these conditions here).
 Denote

-The set of all equivalence classes of A-parameters of $S_n$ will be denoted by $\Psi(S_n)$, and $\Psi=\cup_{n\geq 0}\Psi(S_n)$ (we will indicate the series of the groups with which we work when this will be necessary).
+The set of all equivalence classes of A-parameters of $S_n$ will be denoted by $\Psi(S_n)$, and $\Psi=\cup_{n\geq 0}\Psi(S_n)$ (we will indicate the series of groups we are woring with when this is necessary).